rmei6/US-Outbreak-Simulator/README.md

 - Pause/Unpause the simulation
 - Reset the simulation
-- Start new simulation based on past simulation results Missing Functions:
+- Start new simulation based on past simulation results

+Missing Functions:

-- An About modal describing the background of this simulator Subpar Functions:
+- An About modal describing the background of this simulator

+Subpar Functions:

 - Flight data prevents infection to several states
-- Long read time of local CSV file
+- Long read time of local CSV file (It takes a few seconds on my personal machine, but it takes 90 seconds on heroku)

 Bonus Features:

 - Chart to show the top 10 most infected states
 - Extend to global map
 - Making a click functionality rather than a dropdown